coatespt/cursor-twitter/SESSION_NOTES.md

 # Notes On Things That Have Been Checked/Fixed/Explored

+After running for 18 hours, we see 3170 meta clusters and 23976 individual cluster, which is about seven individual clusters for each meta cluster.

+The quality of the clusters is not yet clear.
+Some of them seem ok and some of the them and some seem to be unrelated.
+We need a program for systematically seeing config parameters work and what do not.

 ## Processing Rate
 A large set of enhancements have greatly improved throughput.